adelowo/portfolio/_posts/2019-01-02-database-migration-golang.md

 That above my friend is the easiest way to do database migration in Go.
-You can go ahead to download the following files and place them in the `migrations` directory or wherever you deem fit.
+You can go ahead to download the following files from [this repo](https://github.com/adelowo/migration-demo) and place them in the `migrations` directory or wherever you deem fit.
 After which you will need to run it with the following command: